dawnzs06/flakyBuild16/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug report / request for enhancement
-about: Create a bug report to help us improve
+about: Create a report to help us improve junixsocket
 title: ''
-labels: bug
+labels: ''
 assignees: ''

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is or how you'd like to see junixsocket be improved.

 **To Reproduce**
-Steps to reproduce the behaviour:
+Steps to reproduce the behavior:
+1.
+2.
+3.

-**Expected behaviour**
+**Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Output/Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add console output/screenshots to help explain your problem.

-**Environment (please complete the following information):**
- - Coherence CE version (or Git SHA)
- - Java version and Java vendor
- - OS: [e.g. iOS]
- - OS Version [e.g. 22]
- - Is this a container/cloud environment, e.g. Docker, CRI-O, Kubernetes, if so include additional information about the container environment, versions etc.

-**Additional context**
+**Please make sure to test the problem still occurs on the latest version of junixsocket** Please add the output of the selftest from the latest version available, for example:

+`java -jar junixsocket-selftest-2.7.0-jar-with-dependencies.jar`

+The selftest is available from the [Release section](https://github.com/kohlschutter/junixsocket/releases) on GitHub.

+All minor version updates (e.g., 2.4.x -> 2.5.x) are supposed to be backwards compatible.
+If you find that this isn't the case, please mention it in your report.
+Thank you!

+**Notes**
 Add any other context about the problem here.
+Please link/attach any source code that is useful to diagnose the issue.